Skip to main content

 Ab ins B!
 Graphic © Gröschel Branding GmbH

-In ten Berlin districts, you can discover places with the "Ab ins B!" programme.
-It lets you discover places that aren't in every travel guide.
+In ten Berlin districts, you can use the programme from "Ab ins B!" programme lets you discover places that aren't in every travel guide.
 Experience Berlin authentically and locally outside the typical tourist hotspots.
-Including great places in the countryside, delicacies from local restaurateurs and manufacturers, cultural events and lots of Easter-related events.
+Included are great places in the countryside, treats from local restaurateurs and manufacturers, cultural events and lots of Easter-related events.

 Where: Charlottenburg-Wilmersdorf, Lichtenberg, Neukölln, Treptow-Köpenick, Steglitz-Zehlendorf, Pankow, Marzahn-Hellersdorf, Tempelhof-Schöneberg, Reinickendorf and Spandau